 - Gently cleanse your tattoo with plain soap and water two to three times per day.

-- Switch to an unscented moisturizing lotion by the end of the first week.
+- Apply an unscented moisturizing lotion by the end of the first week.

 - Wear loose clothing over the tattoo.